LU Decomposition

 So far, we have treated Gaussian Elimination as a process—a series of steps we perform to solve a single system `Ax = b`.

-This happens all the time in the real world, for example, when simulating a structure under different loads.
+But what if you have to solve multiple systems with the same coefficient matrix `A`, but different result vectors `b`?
+This happens all the time in the real world.
 Running the entire, slow Gaussian Elimination process for each `b` would be incredibly inefficient.
 The elimination steps only depend on `A`, so we'd be wastefully re-doing the exact same row operations every single time.

+The central question is: Can we save the elimination steps themselves?
 The answer is yes.
 This is the motivation for the LU Decomposition.

 What is LU Decomposition?